rstudio/chromote/README.md

   })
 ```

 There will be a short delay after running the code before the value is printed.
-The delay will be longer for web pages that take longer to load.

 If you want to schedule a chain of promises and then wait for them to resolve, you can once again use the `wait_for()` method.
 For example:

 ```R
 p <- b$Page$navigate("https://www.r-project.org/", wait_ = FALSE)$